 Over the last week, students at Rowan University have been notified with “Rowan Alert” alerts concerning a recent incident that took place on campus at Holly Pointe and Magnolia Hall.

 The first alert was sent on Saturday, April 23 at 8:31 p.m. which read, “On Saturday, April 23, 2022, at approximately 6:00 p.m., a student reported being struck on the head by an unknown male by the Holly Pointe A-Pod 1st floor elevator.”

 The latter half of the email read, “Suspect is described as a ‘collage’ age muscular built white male.
-Wearing a white pin ‘stripped’ button down collar T-shirt, black jeans, red shoes and a tattoo on his right forearm.
+He wears a white pin ‘stripped’ button-down collar T-shirt, black jeans, red shoes, and a tattoo on his right forearm.
 If anyone has further information on this incident or person, please contact the Rowan University Police Department at 856-256-4911 or call 911.”

 The student nor the felon was identified in the first initial email sent.

 The email warned on-campus and off-campus students to be aware of the suspect and to report any changes to the Rowan University Police Department.

 The concluding section of the email listed basic safety tips for students to be aware of such as: “Code Blue Phone on campus will give you direct access to Rowan Public Safety, report suspicious activity immediately to Public Safety, always safer to walk with friends when possible, be alert to your surroundings and the nearest exits and emergency phones, and trust your instincts, if you don’t feel comfortable in a place or situation, leave.”

 Later that same day at 9:29 p.m., all students received yet another email that read, “Update for the Holly Pointe Assault incident.
 A suspect has been identified.
 Thank you for your assistance.”

 Once again, the victim nor the suspect was identified in the email.

 The Rowan Alert failed to mention if there was a weapon involved or not.